-As of December 31, 2019 and 2018, respectively, investments include cash and cash equivalents and mutual funds with a fair value of \$28,748,692 and \$28,040,538 and are classified as Level 1.
-In accordance with Subtopic 820-10, the alternative investments are valued using the Net Asset Value (NAV) per share (or its equivalent) practical expedient and are not subject to the fair value hierarchy classification.
+As of December 31, 2020 and 2019, respectively, investments include cash and cash equivalents and mutual funds with a fair value of \$32,749,674 and \$28,748,692 that are classified as Level 1.
+In accordance with FASB ASC Subtopic 820-10, the alternative investments are valued using the Net Asset Value (NAV) per share (or its equivalent) practical expedient and are not subject to the fair value hierarchy classification.